kourge/invokable/README.md

 * Be rebound using `.bind(...)`.
 However, the `[Invokable.call]` method can still be rebound.

+## API

+* `Invokable.create(target)` takes a `target` object that conforms to the `Invokable` interface and returns a new object that is a function that masquerades as the original `target` object.
+All properties, values, getters, setters, or otherwise are replicated, including the prototype.

+  Normal function objects have a read-only property called `name`.
+However, if the `target` object defines its own value or getter called `name`, then the `name` property will be made writable in the result.
+In all cases, the `name` property will default to the original function or surrounding class name.

+  If the `target` object does not implement `[Invokable.call]`, a `TypeError` is thrown.

+* `Invokable.call` is a tag that denotes callability.
+It is a constant used by an object to conform to the `Invokable` interface.
+Its current value is the string `__call__`, but it may become a symbol in the future.

 ## TypeScript Support

 TypeScript support comes out of the box without any additional setup.
 Here is